Benjamin Till: The Busker Symphony (2006)

-A1: The Road Musical (2008)
+A1: the Road Musical (2008)

 In April 2008, Till started work on his largest-scale project to date, A1: the Road Musical, again for Channel 4.
-The half-hour film was produced by Endemol, and followed a lorry driver's journey up the A1, from London to Edinburgh, during which he met various people along the way, who all tell their stories either in song, or set to a specially composed soundtrack.
+The half-hour film was produced by Endemol, and followed a lorry driver's journey up the A1 from London to Edinburgh during which he met various people along the way, who all tell their stories, either in song or set to a specially composed soundtrack.

 The film starts with Londoners singing their thoughts while stuck in city traffic, then further up the road a young Polish man is introduced: he is deliberating whether or not to leave England and return to Poland.
-We then meet a lady who was involved in a severe car accident and the mysterious stranger who helped her, a choir of ex-miners lamenting the demise of the coal industry, a young man who lost his brother in an accident on the A1, two motorbikers railing at the government red tape that threatens to stifle people's independence and a Berwick-upon-Tweed resident who is campaigning to have the Scottish border redrawn to make his town part of Scotland, where he feels it rightly belongs.
+We then meet a woman who was involved in a severe car accident and the mysterious stranger who helped her, a choir of ex-miners lamenting the demise of the coal industry, a young man who lost his brother in an accident on the A1, two motorbikers railing at the government red tape that threatens to stifle people's independence, and a Berwick-upon-Tweed resident who is campaigning to have the Scottish border redrawn to make his town part of Scotland, where he feels it rightly belongs.

 The film was broadcast on 29 August 2008, and became the fourth most-praised programme aired on Channel 4 that month, based on telephone calls to the station to congratulate the makers.

-Coventry Market: The Musical (2008)
+Coventry Market: the Musical (2008)

-On 4 November 2008, BBC Coventry and Warwickshire screened the premiere of Coventry Market: The Musical, a film made by Till to celebrate the 50th anniversary of the town's indoor market.
+On 4 November 2008, BBC CWR (Coventry & Warwickshire Radio) screened the premiere of Coventry Market: the Musical, a film made by Till to celebrate the 50th anniversary of the town's indoor market.
 Drawing on the whole community surrounding the market, and those who work in it or patronise it, the film spawned a large multi-platform project, with many radio hours dedicated to its creation, and the stories of some of those featured in it.
 In addition, there were associated online blogs and news documentaries shown in the region.

-Tyne & Wear Metro: The Musical (2011)
+Metro: the Musical (2011)

-On 24 March 2011, BBC Look North, premiered Till's Metro: The Musical.
-The work celebrated 30 years of the Tyne and Wear Metro carrying the North-Eastern community from the busy epicentre of Monument to the sunny coast of Tynemouth, or the bustling runways of Newcastle Airport.
-It featured a cast of 180 - all of whom have worked or been passengers on the network since 1980 - sharing their stories.
+On 24 March 2011, BBC Look North premiered Till's Metro: the Musical.
+The work celebrated 30 years of the Tyne and Wear Metro carrying the local community from the busy city centre in Monument to the coast of Tynemouth, or Newcastle Airport.
+It featured a cast of 180 – all of whom have worked or been passengers on the network since 1980 – sharing their stories.